- Part 3/4 for the Solved Problem 9-9-6, How To Find LL?

 The shear strain gamma γ is the change of the length /original length=radial Angle=tan γ=R*φ/L.

-As we remember the bending moment stress, f=M*Y/I, which causes Compression stress at the top and tension stress at the bottom, but that equation is for the bending moment, now we have a torsion, τ the shear stress will be used instead of the bending stress f, τ max.
+As we remember, the bending moment stress, f=M*Y/I, causes Compression stress at the top and tension stress at the bottom.
+However, that equation is for the bending moment.
+Now that we have a torsion, τ the shear stress will be used instead of the bending stress f, τ max.

 I polar is considered as Jp then the equation will be τmax=T*R/Jp, the strain gamma γ =R*φ/L, but as strain=τmax/G.